The Stephen Procter Fellowship 2016 is now open for proposals.

 Each year the Fellowship provides $5,000 (AUD) towards travel and a residency (4 to 8 weeks) within the glass workshop at ANU to an artist working with glass.
 The fellowship aims to support artists with working or educational opportunities significant to their artistic practice.

-The fellowship needs to start in 2015, and ideally be completed the same year.
-See the application instructions for further details.
+The fellowship needs to start in 2016, and ideally will be completed the same year.
+See the Fellowship Outline for further details.

 To date, 13 fellowships have been awarded: